 Thanks to innovation in technology, aging is becoming as much about living better as it is about living longer

 Clients are living longer—and healthier—than their predecessors, because of advancements in nutrition, medicine, public health, and sanitation during the last century.
 And now, thanks to innovation in technology, we’re transforming growing older into a more vibrant period of life that’s about living better as much as it is about living longer.

 With the advent of smartphones and constant connectedness, a new peer-to-peer, on-demand economy has emerged.
 With a simple swipe or tap of an app, information and services are available at our fingertips.
-And because it’s all based on the internet, there’s a low barrier to entry: Smartphones may be associated with younger generations, but 46% of older Baby Boomers (between age 60 and 69) and 59% of younger boomers (between ages 51-59) are smartphone users.1
+And because it’s all based on the internet, there’s a low barrier to entry.
+Smartphones used to be associated with younger generations, but now 68% of older Baby Boomers are smartphone users.1

 Living Longer, Fuller Lives

 This new economy of connections is what will enable clients to live fuller lives as they age, and it touches five important aspects of their lives:

 - Tech-Driven Transportation Can Help People Stay Mobile